 Description:

-This widget control lets you define a list of checkboxes for selection.
-The user can select one or more checkboxes.
-The user can also specify a display condition for other widgets on the Form.
+This widget control allows you to define a list of checkboxes for selection.
+The user can select one or more checkboxes and specify display conditions for other widgets on the form.

 Inputs